-The region proposed for the SE Augmentation is currently serviced by three Tasmanian Irrigation (TI) schemes summarised below.
+The region proposed for the SE Integration is currently serviced by three Tasmanian Irrigation (TI) schemes summarised below.

 South East 1 (SE1) services irrigators by riparian delivery into the Coal River from Craigbourne Dam.